“Hold up the train. Munitions ship on fire and making for Pier 6 ... Goodbye boys.”

 Written by Dan Conlin, former Curator of Marine History (April, 2014)

-You may reproduce Infos for personal and study purposes only.
-Please credit The Nova Scotia Museum, Department of Tourism and Culture.
+May be reproduced for personal and study purposes only.
+Please credit the Nova Scotia Museum, Department of Communities, Culture and Heritage.
 Images or text not to be reproduced for commercial purposes without permission from the Maritime Museum of the Atlantic.

 Contact webmaster with questions or comments regarding this page.